Field Grade Article 15: A Guide to Nonjudicial Punishment in the Military UCMJ

 Although a Field Grade Article 15 is nonjudicial, service members retain several important rights to ensure a fair process.
 These rights include:

-These rights are designed to protect service members and ensure that the Article 15 process is conducted fairly and justly.
+These rights protect service members and ensure the Article 15 process is conducted fairly and justly.

 Should I Accept or Refuse an Article 15?

-Accepting an Article 15 is not an admission of guilt.
+Accepting Article 15 is not an admission of guilt.
 It is a decision to accept nonjudicial punishment rather than face a court-martial.
-This can expedite the resolution of the case and potentially result in less severe consequences.
-However, it is important to carefully consider your options and consult with legal counsel before making a decision.
-Accepting an Article 15 can still have significant impacts on your career, including negative entries in your service record and potential hindrances to promotions.
+This can expedite the case’s resolution and potentially result in less severe consequences.
+However, it is important to carefully consider your options and consult with legal counsel before deciding.
+Accepting Article 15 can still significantly impact your career, including negative entries in your service record and potential promotion hindrances.

 Factors to Consider when Deciding Whether to Accept or Refuse an Article 15

-Career Impact: Reflect on how accepting an Article 15 might affect your military career, future promotions, and benefits.
+- Career Impact: Reflect on how accepting Article 15 might affect your military career, future promotions, and benefits.

 Should You Make a Statement During Article 15 Proceedings?

 Deciding whether to make a statement during an Article 15 hearing is a critical decision that should be made with the guidance of your legal counsel.
 While making a statement can provide an opportunity to present your side of the story, it can also carry risks.
 Anything you say can be used against you in the proceedings.
-Your attorney can help you weigh the potential benefits and drawbacks of making a statement and ensure that your rights are protected throughout the process.
+Your attorney can help you weigh the potential benefits and drawbacks of making a statement and ensure your rights are protected.

 Tips for Making a Statement at an Article 15?

-Be Honest: If you choose to make a statement, honesty is crucial.
+- Be Honest: Honesty is crucial if you choose to make a statement.
 Any dishonesty can damage your credibility and worsen the situation.
-If you lie, you will be punished more severely.
+Lying will result in more severe punishment.

-Consult Your Lawyer: Work closely with your legal counsel to prepare your statement, ensuring it supports your defense strategy effectively.
+- Consult Your Lawyer: Work closely with your legal counsel to prepare your statement, ensuring it effectively supports your defense strategy.

 The Importance of Legal Counsel Before an Article 15